 Before I formed you in the womb I knew you, And before you were born I consecrated you; I have appointed you a prophet to the nations.

-The name Jayden means “God has heard”; even as his life was being formed in the womb… God already had a plan for Jayden.
+Jayden means “God has heard”; even as his life was being formed in the womb… God already had a plan for Jayden.
 Filling his life with prayer, preparing his heart for sacrifice from the very moment of conception.
 His older sister spent a month in the NICU, and our first child died in a miscarriage.
 We fully realized the frailty of life and were unwilling to depend on our own strength to help protect, lead and guide this child.
+So prayer was essential from beginning of his purposeful life.

 This did not make his life free from hardships.
 I have watched him dart in front of a truck, as my blood-curdling scream tried to stop him, yet instead of him stopping it was the truck that stopped on a dime.
 It was only by God’s grace he was saved.
 God’s hand of mercy has always been on this child’s life, protecting Jayden and revealing His goodness and faithfulness.